cisco/ciscoacipuppet/README.md

 For supported values for this parameter please refer to the following [link](https://pubhub.devnetcloud.com/media/apic-mim-ref-311/docs/MO-fvCtx.html#descr)

 ##### `knw_mcast_act`
+Specify knwMcastAct.

 For supported values for this parameter please refer to the following [link](https://pubhub.devnetcloud.com/media/apic-mim-ref-311/docs/MO-fvCtx.html#knwMcastAct)

 ##### `name_alias`
+Specify an alias for the Managed Object.

 For supported values for this parameter please refer to the following [link](https://pubhub.devnetcloud.com/media/apic-mim-ref-311/docs/MO-fvCtx.html#nameAlias)